 Nairobi is not so straight forward when visiting as a traveler.
-What should you visit in Nairobi when you are staying for 2 days?
+How should you spend 2 days in Nairobi?
 Most travelers look at TripAdvisor that offer a handful of things to do in Nairobi, but they don’t give a good impression of Nairobi as a city or of the Kenyan culture, in my opinion.
-This is the reason I thought to write an article about it to highlight the hidden gems of Nairobi.
+This is the reason I thought to write an article about the hidden gems in Nairobi.

 Best ways of getting a true feel of Nairobi

 Seriously, walking is the best way of getting a feel of the city.
 Although many streets in Nairobi don’t have pavement to comfortably walk on, the road side still leaves sufficient space to walk.
 In Kenya walking is still the main mode of transportation so put on a pair of walking boots and off you go.
-If you don’t want to explore and walk by yourself, there are a few people that offer you guided walks to show you the true Nairobi.
+If you don’t want to explore and walk by yourself, there are a few people that offer you guided walks to show you hidden places in Nairobi.

 Stroll at Toi market